texxasrulez/roundcube_skins/README.md

 Installation is easy.
 Upload plugins and skins folders to your roundcube installation root and it should copy to all appropriate file locations ...

+Note: Current Commit should be a working version of my ongoing nitpicking of some small color changes and making transparent images when necessary.
+Download and use with confidence.

 Enjoy!